izumrudik/compile/README.md

 functions are called via ret_stack

-variables(WIP) are pushing values to the ret_stack
+variables are pushing values to the ret_stack

-variable(WIP) lookup is just copying values from ret_stack to data stack
+variable lookup is just copying values from ret_stack to data stack

-variables(WIP) are removed at the end of the corresponding functions
+variables are removed at the end of the corresponding scope
 ## type checker
 ---
-... is not implemented yet
+to be wrote